 - Fluency in English

-We're currently looking for pharmacists with good French or Arabic skills.
+We're currently looking for humanitarian affairs officers with good French or Arabic skills.

 If you can speak French or Arabic you're much more likely to be accepted onto our register.